stoneatom/stonedb/Docs/04-developer-guide/DML-starements.md

 # DML Statements

-This topic describes the DML statements supported by StoneDB.

-In this topic, table **t_test** created by executing the following statement is used in all code examples.
+This topic describes the DML statements supported by StoneDB.<br />In this topic, table **t_test** created by executing the following statement is used in all code examples.
 ```sql
 CREATE TABLE t_test(
   id INT NOT NULL AUTO_INCREMENT,